ULTIMATE Guide: The Best Time To Start a Heart-Healthy Diet

 Women, in particular, are at significant risk of heart disease even though traditionally, we find heart disease earlier and more frequently in men.

-One of the reasons for this is because heart disease symptoms in women are often ignored or attributed to something else, so the problem worsens, and women fail to seek help till it is pretty late or complicated.
+One of the reasons for this is that heart disease symptoms in women are often ignored or attributed to something else, so the problem worsens, and women fail to seek help till it is pretty late or complicated.

 Another reason is the Oestrogen effect.